Interview with Renne Gobuty, a wedding officiant in Los Angeles

 My elopement fee is $200 for a simple ceremony.
 My regular wedding officiant cost starts at $275.
 Additional fees might include but are not limited to the time of the year of the wedding or if it is being held on a holiday or holiday weekend, items needed for the chosen sub-ceremony, travel fees, and any Notary acts (requests for certified licenses).

-Some wedding officiants charge a rehearsal fee, possibly a traveling fee, and request overnight accommodations if your venue is a good distance away.
+Some wedding officiants charge a rehearsal fee, possibly a traveling fee, and request overnight accommodations if your wedding reception venue is a good distance away.

 How do you know if you're talking to a good wedding officiant?

 Wedding officiants are the most important ones among your wedding vendors.
 They are the ones who are uniting you and your partner together for a lifelong commitment.
 It's imperative to have a good and open relationship with your officiant.